Heirloom Beets

 Harvesting Beet Seeds

-Beets have a lightweight pollen that bees can carry a long way in the wind, and will cross with other members of the species, such as swiss chard.
+Heirloom beets have a lightweight pollen that bees can carry a long way in the wind, and will cross with other members of the species, such as swiss chard.
 Select beets that are a couple inches in diameter and dig them up before the first hard frost.
 Cut leafy tops to 1 in.
 Bury beets in damp sand or sawdust and store in a cool (40-50 degrees), humid place for winter.
 When the soil can be worked in spring, throw out beets withered in storage and replant firm beets outdoors about 2 ft. apart, with crowns just below the soil level.
 The plant will produce a tall, branched stalk loaded with tiny flowers.
-To harvest, cut plant at the ground and hang them upside down in a well ventilated area to dry.
+To harvest, cut the plants to the ground and hang them upside down in a well-ventilated area to dry.
 Strip seeds by hand.
 Beet seeds are harvested BIENNIALLY.

 Crosby Egyptian